Oracle Java Licensing and Audit FAQ Guide

 - Audit Notification Letter: Your organization will receive a formal audit notice (usually via email and certified letter) from Oracle, citing the audit clause in your agreement.
 It will state that Oracle is exercising its right to audit your use of Oracle programs (including Java).
 This letter is often addressed to a high-level person (CIO or legal contact).

 - Kick-off Meeting: Oracle’s LMS will schedule a meeting with your team to explain the scope of the audit, timelines, and what data they will need.
-For Java, they’ll clarify they want to assess all deployments of Oracle Java.
+For Java, they’ll clarify that they want to assess all deployments of Oracle Java.

 - Audit Report & Resolution: Oracle presents the audit results, listing unlicensed Java instances and the license fees due.
-They typically will then hand this over to a sales team to discuss purchasing the required subscriptions (and possibly back support fees).
+They will typically then hand this over to a sales team to discuss purchasing the required subscriptions (and possibly back support fees).
 You’ll have a chance to review and discuss the findings before any final settlement.

 Formal audits are more serious – you will likely need to involve your legal counsel and software asset management team.
 Oracle LMS audits are thorough and follow a documented procedure, leaving less room to maneuver than a soft audit.